 \section{Related work}

-\paragraph{\textbf{SGD trajectories:}} Similar to this work \cite{walkwithsgd} analyzes the loss along SGD trajectories, but with less focus on line searches and the exact shape of the full-batch loss. \cite{spectralnormalongsgdtrajectory} and \cite{hesssian_based_analysis_sgd} consider second order information along SGD trajectories.
+\paragraph{\textbf{SGD trajectories:}} Similar to this work \cite{walkwithsgd} analyzes the loss along SGD trajectories, but with less focus on line searches and the exact shape of the full-batch loss. \cite{spectralnormalongsgdtrajectory} and \cite{hesssian_based_analysis_sgd} consider second-order information along SGD trajectories.
 Where \cite{spectralnormalongsgdtrajectory} investigates the spectral norm of the Hessian (highest curvature) along the SGD trajectory and shows, inter alia, that it initially visits increasingly sharp regions. \cite{hesssian_based_analysis_sgd} investigates the dynamics and generalization of SGD based on the Hessian of the loss.
 They show, among other things, that the primary subspace of the second momentum of stochastic gradients overlaps substantially with that of the Hessian.
-Thus, to an extent, SGD uses second order information. \paragraph{\textbf{The simple loss landscape:}} Loss landscapes of Deep Learning problems can generally be highly non-convex, and thus, hard to optimize.
-In practice, however, loss landscapes tend to be simple: \cite{visualisationLossLandscape} suggests that loss landscapes of networks with skip connections behave smoothly. \cite{walkwithsgd} shows that the full-batch loss along SGD update step directions is roughly convex and that SGD bounces of walls of a \textit{valley like structure}. \cite{pal,empericalLineSearchApproximations} reveal that the batch loss along the update step direction is almost parabolically and \cite{pal} suggests with weak empirical evidence that this holds also for the full-batch loss.
-Regarding this, \cite{probabilisticLineSearch} claims that the full-batch loss can be fitted by cubic splines along negative gradient directions. \cite{LinePlots} points out that on a straight path from initialization to solution optimizers do not encounter any significant obstacles on the loss landscape. \cite{wedge_model} models the loss landscape as a set of high-dimensional wedges and demonstrates the existence of a low loss subspace connecting a set of minima.
-Similarly \cite{elasticband} constructs continuous low-loss paths between minima and suggests that minima are best seen as points on single connected low-loss manifolds.
+Thus, to an extent, SGD uses second-order information.

+\paragraph{\textbf{The simple loss landscape:}} Loss landscapes of Deep Learning problems can generally be highly non-convex, and thus, hard to optimize.
+In practice, however, loss landscapes tend to be simple: \cite{visualisationLossLandscape} suggests that loss landscapes of networks with skip connections behave smoothly. \cite{walkwithsgd} shows that the full-batch loss along SGD update step directions is roughly convex and that SGD bounces of walls of a \textit{valley like structure}. \cite{pal,empericalLineSearchApproximations} reveal that the batch loss along the update step direction is almost parabolically, and \cite{pal} suggests with weak empirical evidence that this also holds for the full-batch loss.
+Regarding this, \cite{probabilisticLineSearch} claims that the full-batch loss can be fitted by cubic splines along negative gradient directions. \cite{LinePlots} points out that on a straight path from initialization to solution, optimizers do not encounter any significant obstacles on the loss landscape. \cite{wedge_model} models the loss landscape as a set of high-dimensional wedges and demonstrates the existence of a low loss subspace connecting a set of minima.
+Similarly, \cite{elasticband} constructs continuous low-loss paths between minima and suggests that minima are best seen as points on single connected low-loss manifolds.